 What is Overcapitalization?

-Overcapitalization refers to a situation where the company has raised capital beyond the specific limit which is unhealthy in nature for the company.
-In the case of overcapitalization, the market value of the company is less than the capitalized value of the company.
-In the case of overcapitalization, the company ends up paying more in interest payments and dividends payments which is not possible for the company to sustain in the long term of the company’s financial situation and is not sustainable.
+Overcapitalization refers to a situation where the company has raised capital beyond the specific limit which is unhealthy in nature for the company and therefore, the market value of the company becomes less than that of the capitalized value of the company.
+In this case, the company ends up paying more in interest payments and dividends payments which is not possible for the company to sustain in the long term of the company’s financial situation and is not sustainable.
 It simply signifies that the company is not making efficient use of the fund available to it and is poor in capital management.

 We note from the above overcapitalization example of Boeing wherein its annual debt to equity ratio significantly jumped to 40.39x in 2018-19.